 Limited edition of 200 posters for the Grammy Museum Stevie Ray Vaughan exhibition.
 I have numbers 105 and 107 that I purchased at the grand opening event in 2014 in Los Angeles.
 Approximately 19.5 x 12.
 Quality heavy stock screen-printed, numbered edition. $40 each.
+One left.

 Hand tinted photo of Stevie Ray Vaughan and fiancee Janna Lapidus.
 Photo size is approximately 9.5 x 7.5 inches, matted but not framed.
 I really like this photo, but I have similar one in my collection. $45

 Stevie Ray Vaughan, The Real Deal: Greatest Hits 1, CD still sealed.
 I used to give these away at events to kids.
 I probably have 50-75 of these.
 Contact me if you are a music teacher (are there any of those left?) and will pledge to give these to kids in your classes.
 Free to teachers for use with your students – just pay inexpensive media mail postage.

 Stevie Ray Vaughan record company promotional VHS tapes, not sold in stores: